 Mixed Index Routing

-The decision tree below shows how JanusGraph selects an index backend based on the query predicate.
+The decision tree below shows how JanusGraph selects a backend for an incoming predicate.

 Routing Mechanics & Backend Selection